leto/writing/blog_posts/parrot/m0_meeting.md

 will do that when we get there."

-Next we turned to concurrency, including how we would emulate the various concurrency models of the languages we want to support, such as Python's GIL.
+Next we turned to concurrency, including how we would emulate the various concurrency models of the languages we want to support, such as Python's Global Interpreter Lock (GIL).
 We decided that M0 will totally ignorant of concurrency concepts, since it is a "magical" concept that will be implemented at a higher level.
 We have started to refer to the level above M0 as M1 and everything above M0 as M1+.

 allison++ also mentioned that many innovations and optimizations are possible in storing isolated register sets for each Continuation (a.k.a call frame).
 This